The Dartmouth Review: 1980s

-The 1990s
+1990s

 The 1990s began on a controversial note for The Dartmouth Review when an unknown saboteur slipped an anti-Semitic quote from Adolf Hitler into the paper's credo.
 Although then editor-in-chief Kevin Pritchett immediately recalled the issue and apologized to all who had been offended, the incident fueled further accusations that the paper and its editors were racist.
-In response to popular demands from students and faculty members alike, President Freedman and the administration organized a "Rally Against Hate" to promote campus unity and censure the actions of The Review.
+In response to popular demands from students and faculty members alike, President James O. Freedman and the administration organized a "Rally Against Hate" to promote campus unity and censure the actions of The Review.
 Many alumni and national media outlets were critical of this decision and faulted Freedman for not conducting a fact-finding mission before assuming that the Hitler quote was a deliberate ploy.
 Despite this blowback, however, the incident severally damaged the reputation of the publication and led to the resignation of several key editors.
 It would be years before staff recruitment and fundraising fully recovered.

 Throughout the rest of President Freedman's tenure, the paper remained a vocal presence within the campus debate and was a consistent critic of the administration's affirmative action, governance, and free speech policies.
 After President Freedman retired and was replaced by James Wright in 1998, The Review became embroiled in yet another controversy as it spearheaded popular opposition to a proposed fraternity reform plan.
 In the end, Wright's proposal to force the fraternities to go coed was defeated by overwhelming criticism from students and alumni alike.
 In the aftermath, many cited The Dartmouth Review and its national readership as the key to the opposition's success.